 Connecticut Lawyers Serving Victims of Malpractice at St. Francis Hospital

-The Connecticut hospital malpractice lawyers at Berkowitz and Hanna LLC represent patients who are mistreated in any way while under the care of hospitals throughout the state, including St. Francis Hospital and Medical Center.
+The hospital malpractice lawyers at Berkowitz Hanna represent patients who are mistreated in any way while under the care of hospitals throughout the state, including St. Francis Hospital and Medical Center.
 Whether accidental or intentional, hospital mistakes can cost a person his or her life.
 To speak with an attorney at our firm to find out how we can help you, please contact us today.

 The Sisters of Saint Joseph of Chambéry opened St. Francis Hospital and Medical Center in 1897 as a two-room hospital in the Asylum Hill neighborhood of Hartford, Connecticut.
 Today it is New England’s largest Catholic hospital.
 Its initial emphasis was on inpatient care for Catholic immigrants.
 The hospital opened its first research laboratory in 1902 when tuberculosis was an epidemic in Hartford.

 St. Francis and Mount Sinai Hospital, a Jewish-sponsored facility, entered a corporate merger in 1995.
 The hospital opened the ten-floor John T. O’Connell Tower in 2011, housing an emergency department with 70 treatment areas, 13 sheltered ambulance bays, and a rooftop helipad.
 The tower’s upper floors have 19 operating rooms and 135 private patient rooms.
 Two of its floors treat orthopedics patients.

 The hospital has 617 licensed beds and 65 bassinets.
 Its principal clinical focuses are on women’s and children’s services, oncology, cardiology, orthopedics and rehabilitation.